Yoast/wordpress-seo/README.md

 Welcome to the WordPress SEO Github repository
 ----------------------------------------------

-While the documenation for the [WordPress SEO plugin](http://yoast.com/wordpress/seo/) can be found on yoast.com, here you can browse the source of the project, find and discuss open issues and even [contribute yourself](https://github.com/yoast/wordpress-seo/blob/master/CONTRIBUTING.md).
+While the documentation for the [WordPress SEO plugin](http://yoast.com/wordpress/seo/) can be found on yoast.com, here you can browse the source of the project, find and discuss open issues and even [contribute yourself](https://github.com/yoast/wordpress-seo/blob/master/CONTRIBUTING.md).